McManning/travis-setup/README.md

 * Rename environment variables.
 PATH/ROOT are too vague
 * Post-rsync (or deployment) script execution (service restarts and whatnot)
 * Replace rsync with scp and deployment staging, probably.
+* Slim down the image, nuke `git` and `openssh` dependencies unless we wanna do some repo analysis in the process